The True Story Behind Kim's

 Just one year after its debut, Kim Kardashian: Hollywood became one of the 50 top-grossing apps in the App Store.
 Kendall & Kylie (another Glu creation) followed with similar success.
 Covet, which is developed by Crowdstar, was also a quick hit: Within a week of its release, the app reached number one on iTunes.
 Demi Lovato: Path to Fame, a game from Episode Interactive, was one of the Top 25 most popular in the App Store after its launch.

 Yes, these celebrities are probably making a lot of money.
-To date, Kim Kardashian: Hollywood has generated over $140 million in revenue.
-Analytics company Thinkgaming estimates the app makes nearly $40,000 a day.
+To date, Kim Kardashian: Hollywood has generated over $140 million (£98 million) in revenue.
+Analytics company Thinkgaming estimates the app makes nearly $40,000 (£28,000) a day.

 While Glu won't report how much Kardashian West (or Kendall and Kylie) are paid for their involvement, Kardashian West recently tweeted about a hefty figure: